VanderPloegR1/companion/CompanionPi-Documentation.md

 In order for Companion to bind the Admin User Interface to your network connection (wired Ethernet or wireless), that connection has to be available at boot.
 * Wired Ethernet: you'll need to have the Ethernet cable plugged in before you power on the Raspberry Pi.
 * Wireless network: you'll need to set up your wireless connection first, then reboot the Raspberry Pi so Companion can bind the Admin User Interface to the wireless network connection.
-  * If you're going to use wireless, make sure you've also updated the service file accordingly (documentation forthcoming).
+  * If you're going to use wireless, make sure you've also updated the service file accordingly.
+The documentation for this is here: [[Auto Start Companion on Linux Using systemd]]

 Once you've got your Raspberry Pi up and running with the CompanionPi image, you'll need to know the IP address of your Raspberry Pi.
 There are a few ways to do this:
 * A custom Python script written to email you the IP address every time it boots _(requires internet connection at boot)_: [on GitHub, here](https://github.com/oliverscheer/send-email-with-device-ip-address)